Appearance

 property to define a custom icon for the Box selector in the backend.

+Alternatively, you can use a custom SVG icon.
 The path to the icon needs to be relative to the site's base path.

 yaml